Nam Gyu-ri: Career

 In November 2018, Nam signed with new agency KORTOP Media, founded by veteran drama producer Go Dae-hwa.

 In 2020, Nam acted as the second lead in Kairos, acting as a violinist and a sociopath who was secretly having an affair behind her husband's back while acting as a good wife and mother.
 She received favourable reviews for her acting of the villain in the drama.

 In May 2022, Nam signed with My Company after her contract with her former agency expired.

 In July 2023, Nam signed with new agency Higher Rank Entertainment.

+In March 12, 2026, Nam participates in SeeYa's 20th debut anniversary reunion.